Rule 5.655. Program requirements for Court Appointed Special Advocate programs

 (l) Finance, facility, and risk management

 (1)A CASA program must adopt a written plan for fiscal control.
-The fiscal plan must include an annual audit, conducted by a qualified professional, that is consistent with generally accepted accounting principles and the audit protocols in the program's contract with the Administrative Office of the Courts.
+The fiscal plan must include an annual audit, conducted by a qualified professional, that is consistent with generally accepted accounting principles and the audit protocols in the program's contract with the Judicial Council.

 (2)The fiscal plan must include a written budget with projections that guide the management of financial resources and a strategy for obtaining necessary funding for program operations.